 Inspiration comes from many sources: classes, reading, or working with insightful and intuitive professionals who can offer guidance and take action with you.
 That is exactly what we do.
-Our teams of writers, social media & internet specialists, designers, publicists, researchers, and website experts use specific guidance processes to help get companies on target, plan their marketing using proven methods and inspired techniques that work, and develop creative, thoughtful promotional materials and publicity campaigns.
+With strategic business and marketing direction, our teams of writers, social media, designers, publicists, researchers, video, and website experts use specific guidance processes to help get companies on target, plan their marketing using proven methods and inspired techniques that work, and develop creative, thoughtful promotional materials and publicity campaigns.

 ALLISON BLISS CONSULTING

 We believe that deep connections with our clients and our community are what make a business really work.
 It’s a mystery to us . . . but we find that if you invest in the spiritual aspect of your business, you will reap many unanticipated rewards.
 We support several community organizations, but don't use that as part of our promotion because it feels slimy to do so.
 You can, too: we’ll show you a very easy way to implement this process.
 It’s all part of marketing as a spiritual practice.

 If you’d like our help in honing your marketing to truly support the spirit of your business, give us a call.
 What you invest in solid marketing, will usually triple your return over the next year.
 Just visit our website (yes, all prices are listed!), www.allisonbliss.com, for full details.
 And remember: Allison Bliss Consulting is with you in spirit!